 If the resource you want to reuse isn't covered by the licence:

-- We can contact the copyright owner on your behalf to request permission
+- we can contact the copyright owner on your behalf to request permission

-- Your Faculty Librarian may be able to suggest a suitable alternative
+- your faculty librarian may be able to suggest a suitable alternative

-- You may be able to use an extract from the resource under one of the copyright exceptions.
+- you may be able to use an extract from the resource under one of the copyright exceptions.

-Please contact us for guidance.
+Please contact Information Services for guidance.

 Help with reading lists